-ITE at UCLA is a student branch of the professional association for Institute of Transportation Engineers.
+ITE at UCLA is a student branch, established in 2006, of the professional association for Institute of Transportation Engineers.
 For club events, we focus on information sessions and guest speakers, and meet bi-weekly as a club.
 In addition, we organize field trips that will help students understand the need for transportation engineers.
 Furthermore, we also actively engage ourselves and encourage our members to attend conferences and industry meet up.
 We highly encourage you to attend our meetings, as you will not only expand your professional networking connections, but also broaden your exposure to the complex planning and needs in the engineering field.

 As a UCLA student chapter of ITE, our goals includes:

 - Expose to and gain interest from students to the transportation field

 - Explores the transportation related career and professional opportunities through information sessions and guest speakers

 - Host field-trips that enhances student’s university experiences and add dept to student’s understanding of the field

 - Provide connections to professional networking via conferences and industry fairs to UCLA students

 Transportation engineering is the utilization of technology and fundamental sciences to allow safe, fast, and affordable movement of peoples and goods from point A to point B. This involves various modes of transportation ie automobile, rail, cycle, etc. Transportation Engineering also involves the improvement of existing systems due to changes.
 It is a field within Civil Engineering that also encomposes other subcategories of transportation engineering such as highway, oceanic, and traffic.

 Transportation Class information: